Sherrone Moore: Central Michigan

 In February 2014, Moore was hired as tight ends coach at Central Michigan by head coach Dan Enos, and in 2015 was retained by new head coach John Bonamego.
 In 2017, Moore was named assistant head coach and recruiting coordinator in addition to serving as tight ends coach.

 Michigan

-On January 15, 2018, Moore was hired by the University of Michigan as the new tight ends coach.
-After three seasons as the tight ends coach, it was announced on January 25, 2021 that Moore would shift from tight ends to become the offensive line coach for the Wolverines, and would add the title of co-offensive coordinator.
+On January 15, 2018, Moore was hired by the University of Michigan as the tight ends coach.
+On January 25, 2021, after three seasons as the tight ends coach, Moore was promoted to co-offensive coordinator and offensive line coach.
 Under Moore's leadership, the Michigan offensive line won the Joe Moore Award as the best offensive line in the country in both 2021 and 2022.
-This is the first time that a school has won the award in back-to-back seasons since the award was established in 2015.
+This was the first time that a school had won the award in back-to-back seasons since the award was established in 2015.